shannonturner/metro-map-maker/README.md

 -----
 This metro map was made with https://metromapmaker.com - pretty cool, right?

-[metromapimage]: https://github.com/shannonturner/metro-map-maker/raw/master/metromapmaker.png "This metro map was made with MetroMapMaker.com"
+[logo]: https://github.com/shannonturner/metro-map-maker/raw/master/metromapmaker.png "This metro map was made with MetroMapMaker.com"